Terstegge/tinyUSBpp/README.md

 CDC ACM and MSC functionality.
 Running these example is quite
 straightforward:

-* Create a build folder and change the working directory to it.
+* Create a build folder below a examples folder and change the working directory to it.
-* Set your PICO_SDK_PATH or uncomment and change the line in the CMakeLists.txt
+* Set your PICO_SDK_PATH or uncomment and change the related line in the CMakeLists.txt
-* Call cmake .. and make
+* Call 'cmake ..' and 'make'
-* Copy the generated UF2 file to the RPi Pico
+* Copy the generated UF2 file to the RPi Pico - thats it!

 Please report if you encounter any problems using the examples!

 ## TODOs

-tinyUSB++ is for from complete and only a few weeks old.
+tinyUSB++ is far from complete and only a few weeks old.
 Only the CDC ACM and MSC device functionality is implemented so far - all other USB classes like HID or audio are currently missing.
 The host side is missing completely.
 Still these missing parts will be hopefully added soon - driven by the